304 North Cardinal St.

 If you’ve got plants in your garden with long, pliable branches, October is the time to use them to make garden art.
 Grapevines and sticks make lovely obelisks, tomato cages, and other decorative plant supports.
 You can also create Christmas decor (like the mini “tree” above) or wreath forms for use during the upcoming holiday season.
 Use what you have and you’ll never want!

-22. Dry and Store Herbs
+22. Dry and store herbs

-If you haven’t already, fall is time to dry bulk herbs like oregano and peppermint before the cold weather sets in.
+If you haven’t already, fall is the time to dry bulk herbs like oregano and peppermint before the cold weather sets in.
 If possible, try to collect and dry enough to last through until spring.
 Herbs dry best when hung upside down in small bunches in a spot with good air circulation and low humidity.

 October is also the time to preserve culinary herbs that don’t dry well.
-This includes basil, chives, parsley, chervil.
-Harvest, wash, dry, chop, mix with water or olive oil.
-Pour the herb/liquid mixture into ice cube tray and use a cube whenever you want to add fresh-from-frozen herbs to your meals.
+This includes basil, chives, parsley, and chervil.
+Harvest, wash, dry, chop, and mix with water or olive oil.
+Pour the herb/liquid mixture into an ice cube tray and use a cube whenever you want to add fresh-from-frozen herbs to your meals.
 Yum!

-24. Keep Weeding
+24. Keep weeding